lbovet/docson/README.md

 docson.doc(element, schema, ref)
 ```

 * `element` is the element which will host the documentation.
-Either a DOM element or jQuery element.
+Either a DOM element (id or object) or jQuery element.
 * `schema` is the URI or path to the schema or a string containing the schema source itself.
 * `ref` is an optional json-pointer path to a sub-schema.